 The Capitol Grille at The Hermitage Hotel is set in what was originally the private men’s club.
 The restaurant’s understated style and refined service match the ambience of this grand property.
 With an emphasis on creative Southern cuisine, the menu changes with the season and incorporates only the freshest ingredients from the chef's heirloom garden.
 The wine list is extensive, and the adjacent Oak Bar is one of the coziest spots to grab a drink in the city.

-Proceed with caution to Prince's Hot Chicken Shack , where the fried chicken sandwiches often bring tears to the eyes—from the extreme spiciness, that is.
+Proceed with caution to another dining destination, Prince's Hot Chicken Shack , where the fried chicken sandwiches often bring tears to the eyes—from the extreme spiciness, that is.
 Prince's signature sandwich consists of a juicy, crispy-skinned chicken leg or breast served on two slices of white bread and topped with tangy pickle chips.
 While you can choose your spice level—from mild to hot to extra hot—newcomers will want to play it safe and order mild (which still has quite a kick).
 There are no fancy linens or silverware at this strip mall restaurant, but you’ll know it’s good when you see the long line out the door.

 Just a few blocks from the Nashville Farmers Market is Germantown Cafe , a friendly neighborhood bistro serving up delicious fare in a casual setting.
 Crab cakes, French onion soup or pork belly tater tots will start you off nicely, along with a complimentary basket of fluffy yeast rolls.
 For the main dish, specialty entrées like plum pork, coconut curry salmon or blackened grouper all get rave reviews.

-Meet friends and family for a relaxing, enjoyable meal at Mere Bulles , a restored historic home in Brentwood's Maryland Farms district.
+Meet friends and family during your trip for a relaxing, enjoyable meal at Mere Bulles , a restored historic home in Brentwood's Maryland Farms district.
 The diverse, extensive menu is described as “NeoSouthern,” a fusion of Californian and Southern cuisines and styles.
 Appetizers are both varied and plentiful; try the bleu cheese chips or mushrooms stuffed with lobster crab butter to start.
 For the main course, choose from phyllo-wrapped sea bass, herb-stuffed chicken or shrimp and grits made with goat cheese and creamed country ham.
 Save room for the crème brûlée for dessert.